Cabling Rough In by Electrician, Infotel terminates cable ends

 - Supply a 1000MB (1GB) certification sheet using a network cable analyzer.

-Multi-outlet communication jacks wall plates
+Multi-outlet communication jacks wall plates – in white.

 2 outlet (Dual)